-The Emmy Award for Pioneering development of a fully monitored fibre-optic based digital network for occasional use and full time video services with fully provisioned local video access at shared use sports venues will go to Vyvx Services.
+The Emmy Award for Pioneering development of a fully monitored fiber-optic based digital network for occasional use and full time video services with fully provisioned local video access at shared use sports venues will go to Vyvx Services.

 The Emmy Award for Development and Implementation of an integrated and portable IP-based live, edit and store-and-forward digital newsgathering system will go to CNN.

 The Emmy Awards for Monitoring for compliance standards for ATSC and DVB transport streams will go to Rohde & Schwarz, Tektronix, Thomson and Pixelmetrix.